Modular differential equations and null vectors: Reconstructing the null-vector

 \subsection{Consequences}

-We have thus shown that every modular differential equation comes from a null vector in the vacuum Verma module.
+We have thus shown that every modular differential equation comes from a null-vector in the vacuum Verma module.
 We would now like to obtain more detailed information from (\ref{nullv}).
-For the application to the extremal self-dual conformal field theories, it is for instance also important to determine the conformal weights of the constituent null vectors.
-In particular, one may expect that the term of highest conformal weight on the left-hand-side --- this is the vector $(L_{-2})^s\Omega$ --- should be part of a non-trivial null vector relation.
+For the application to the extremal self-dual conformal field theories, it is for instance also important to determine the conformal weights of the constituent null-vectors.
+In particular, one may expect that the term of highest conformal weight on the left-hand-side --- this is the vector $(L_{-2})^s\Omega$ --- should be part of a non-trivial null-vector relation.

 In order to motivate this proposal we observe that the coefficients of the vectors of the left-hand-side of (\ref{nullv}) are all analytic functions in $q$ on the unit disc, $|q|<1$.
 Therefore the same has to be true for the coefficients on the right-hand-side.
 Generically, one should then expect that the functions $f_l(q)$ and $h_j(q)$ will also be analytic functions on $|q|<1$; as we shall discuss later on, there are however situations where this is not the case.